Alpha shape: Characterization

-Then an edge of the alpha-shape is drawn between two members of the finite point set whenever there exists a generalized disk of radius 1/α containing none of the point set and which has the property that the two points lie on its boundary.
+Then, an edge of the alpha-shape is drawn between two members of the finite point set whenever there exists a generalized disk of radius 1/α that has the two points on its boundary and that contains none of the point set in its interior.

 If α = 0, then the alpha-shape associated with the finite point set is its ordinary convex hull.